Style settings

 Groups

-All the text elements in a graph are assigned to one of the first three groups.
+A graph’s text elements are assigned to one of the first three groups.

 By default, each group is set to the Main font defined above.
 For example, here is a graph with multiple text elements all set to the same font, size, and style.

-Here is the same graph with the Axis font and Label font scaled down relative to the main font size.
+Here is the same graph where the Axis and Label font scaled-down relative to the main font size.
 Also, the Label font is set to ‘Bold’.
-Notice that not only are the fonts smaller, but also the graph has more major tick marks, as there is more room along the axis.
+Notice that not only are the fonts smaller, but the graph has more major tick marks, as there is more room along the axis.

 If you change the Main font to Palatino, all the text elements change.